If you want to teach Citavi 6 in a classroom or computer lab, you may have these questions during your preparations:

 Contents: PowerPoint presentation, participant exercises, handout with links to step-by-step guides, Getting Started Guide, PDF annotation guide, Writing a Research Paper with Citavi 6 (ebook), mini poster, screenshots, and logos.

 In Citavi you can find a built-in sample project.
 Participants can open the project from the Welcome Screen.
 There they can click the Gear icon and select Open sample project.
 If you want to create your own sample projects, you can share them in the Citavi Cloud and invite the course participants to the project before the course.

 Do you publish information about upcoming instructional sessions in a blog on your university website?
 Would you like these posts to be displayed on Citavi's Welcome Screen?
 Just send the Citavi team the URL for the RSS feed for your blog (send an email to the Citavi support team).

 Deciding which version to use

-Option 2: Citavi for Windows with the user's personal license
+Option 1: Citavi for Windows with a named license

-Option 3: Citavi for Windows with a special classroom license
+Option 2: Citavi for Windows with an unnamed license

 If you have a site license for Citavi, you can contact the Citavi support team to request a special classroom license key file (common.dat6).
 Copy this file to the Citavi program files folder: C:\Program Files (x86)\Citavi 6\bin\.
-With this license installed, course participants will no longer be limited to 100 references per project.
-If desired, course participants can also still log into their Citavi accounts if you want to have them work with cloud projects.
+If desired, course participants can also still log into their Citavi accounts.

 If you want to restrict course participants from using cloud projects, you can use the MSI Assistant to install a special version of Citavi that makes it impossible to log in to Citavi Account.